Review and summary/synopsis of Christine by author Stephen King originally published in 1983

 Weirdly enough, this is the first Stephen King book I’ve ever actually finished.
 I know many of you cannot fathom a world in which that is true but it is.
-I’ve been too busy reading his son, Joe Hill’s, books.
+I’ve been too busy reading his son, Joe Hill’s books instead.

-All I knew about it is that it’s the one about the murder car.
+All I knew about Christine going in is that it’s the one about the murder car, a red 1958 Plymouth Fury to be exact.
 I haven’t seen the movie and I knew I could go in fresh.

 Overall, I was pleasantly surprised.
 The story unfolds in an entertaining way and most importantly, the deaths are freaking brutal.
 I like my horror gory thank you very much!

 Christine goes deeper than just demon car kills people.
 It has a lot more story to it than that and I enjoyed reading it.
 The characters get developed just enough for you to care about them a little and that’s enough for this kind of book.

 I had a few issues with the personalities of some of the characters and the language they use.
 Mainly, that there’s some pretty sexist parts that I can’t ignore.
 No matter how minor or “of a different time” it is, it is my duty to point out sexism, racism, or other issues when they occur.
 Since Christine spends a lot of time using derogatory words against women and blaming their moodiness on their periods it’s mandatory that I speak up against it.

 With that pointed out my only other major problem with the book was the narration.
 The book starts with one of the characters, Dennis, as the narrator.
 But for the entire middle third of the book he’s removed from the story line and isn’t present to witness the events so he’s just not the narrator anymore.
 No one is, just some out of body third party narrator.